Moving In

 If your neighbours are local residents, they could potentially keep an eye on your home during the holidays or let you know the waste and recycling system.
 Equally it is good to acknowledge if they prefer a quiet lifestyle, work shifts or have young children so as to avoid future disturbances and live next door in harmony.

-From Blue Badge parking to assistance with waste collections, Cardiff council can provide a number of adjustments to their services to assist disabled students.
+From Blue Badge parking to assistance with waste collections, Cardiff Council can provide a number of adjustments to their services to assist disabled students.
 You can read more about the support available here.

 You might have a right to changes or “reasonable adjustments” that will help you live in your rented home.
 Citizen’s Advice has more advice on the type of adjustments you can ask your landlord for.